Bahrain at a Glance

 Arab culture is known for its hospitality, and Bahrainis are no exception.
 This may have some bearings on your business meetings in Bahrain, as your host or business partner will probably observe traditional customs during your meeting, at least to a certain degree.

 One of these traditions is the open-door policy: Don’t be surprised if your meeting is interrupted by the arrival of another guest.
 Your host is unlikely to turn anyone away, as this would be considered very rude.
 The initial greeting may be followed by a period of silence while you wait for tea or coffee to be served.
 Don’t refuse refreshments that are offered to you.
-The meeting starts once everyone’s cups have been filled – but don’t go like a bull at the gate.
+The meeting starts once everyone’s cups have been filled – but rush in head first.

 Every business meeting is preceded by small talk, which happens either before, during or after refreshments.
 This serves to build trust and relationships – a vital aspect of business in Bahrain.
 You may be asked personal questions about your life and your family and are expected to show an interest in your host’s personal life, too.
 However, never ask any direct questions about female family members unless you know them very well, as this may cause embarrassment to your host.